leftxs/flask_demo/README.md

 ### Docummented endpoints

 Endpoints created based on the Flask-RESTPlus suggested structure and documentation.
-All the endpoints previously created are created with a better structure inside the blueprints folder.
-You can check the generated documentation by refering to this link: https://flask-ic.herokuapp.com/documented_api/doc
+All the endpoints previously created are presented with a better structure inside the **blueprints** folder.
+This achieved with the usage of [Flask-RESTPlus extension](https://flask-restplus.readthedocs.io/en/stable/) You can check the generated documentation by refering to this link: https://flask-ic.herokuapp.com/documented_api/doc